technix/atrament.ink/docs/atrament-basics/intro.md

 There are [three types of tags](../ink-scripting.md#tags):

-- **Global** tags are set at the very beginning of main Ink file.
-They contain game information (title, author, cover etc.) and global game settings (theme, font, saves etc.)
+- **Global** tags are set at the very beginning of the main Ink file.
+They contain game information (title, author, cover, etc.) and global game settings (theme, font, saves, etc.)
 - **Paragraph** tags are used to place images and sounds, control the game flow (save/restart), add custom styles, and so on.
 - **Choice** tags are used to disable choices and add custom styles.